vp/monorepo-nx-vite-vinxi-shadcn/packages/users-supabase/README.md

-# users serivce
+# users supabase

 This library was generated with [Nx](https://nx.dev).

 ## Building

-Run `nx build users-service` to build the library.
+Run `nx build users-supabase` to build the library.

 ## Running unit tests